pitkajuh/libreMCM/README.md

 ## How to build

-In order to build libreMCM for Linux, run the following commands
+In order to build libreMCM on Linux, run the following commands
 ```shell
 mkdir build
 cd build/